Skip to content

 Key numbers

-• The tested fruit sample weighed 1473 mg before grinding; the ICP table reports all concentrations in ppb from three replicas.
+• The tested fruit sample weighed 1473 mg before grinding; the ICP table reports all concentrations in ppb as the mean of three analytical replicates of that single pooled sample (n_samples = 1, n_analytical_replicates = 3).

 • Table 1 reports lead at 59.782 ppb, cadmium at 0.769 ppb, arsenic at 2.458 ppb, mercury at 0.152 ppb, chromium at 21.846 ppb, nickel at 295.721 ppb, tin at 5.633 ppb, antimony at 5.169 ppb, uranium at 1.588 ppb, and aluminum at 429.261 ppb.